 In fact, when you outsource, the chances are you are not going to work with a single person.
 Any serious CMO will have a whole support team looking for them.
 That is totally different than hiring in-house.
 Even if you steal a CMO veteran from one of your competitors, the supporting staff will probably stay there, which means you won’t get the most optimal results.

-Sure, you can hire more staff too, but that will mean more salaries, benefits, health insurances, and all the other costs.
-That makes hiring an in-house part time CMO problematic for a small and medium-sized business who just don’t have the funds to make those kinds of risks.
+Sure, you can hire more staff too, but that will mean more salaries, benefits, health insurance, and all the other costs.
+That makes hiring an in-house CMO problematic for a small and medium-sized business that just doesn’t have the funds to make those kinds of risks.

 Because the marketing professional has the experience and does this all day long, every day, the service that he or she provides your company ends up being realized in less time than your company could achieve it.
 This is another positive benefit of outsourcing your marketing strategy to a fractional CMO.

-An effective combination of quality and speed is the desire of many B2B companies looking to increase decrease marketing expenses and simultaneously improving your marketing ROI.
+An effective combination of quality and speed is the desire of many B2B companies looking to increase or decrease marketing expenses and simultaneously improve your marketing ROI.

 So not only are your employees being more productive, but the CMO’s productivity complements your company’s productivity.
 Thus, more productivity plus more productivity equals more profits.